paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 dramatically the amount of hand maintained code.
 It also converts many runtime errors to compile time errors.

-If we want to support a fairly basic set of types:
+If we want to support this set of types:

 .. list-table:: Supported Object types.
    :widths: 30 30